Airports and opportunities vs. The Block

 Loading

 For the past fifteen months, I have been trying to get a copy of the Request For Proposals (RFP) sent out to potential buyers for the purchase of our public utility.
 For the past fifteen months, the town has fought me, has refused to hand it over, has challenged my appeals to the Information and Privacy Commissioner (IPC).
 The public is not allowed to see it, even though it affects us and our once-public utility.
-Even though it is in the public’s interest to know … click below for more ↓
+Even though it is in the public’s interest to know what has been going on.
+Why not?
+After all, the RFP was released in August, … click below for more ↓

 What became of Better Together Collingwood?